tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 These dependencies cause problems in practice.
 Server operators often want to create short-lived certificates for servers in low-trust zones such as CDNs or remote data centers.
-The risk inherent in cross-organizational transactions makes it infeasible to rely on an external CA for such short-lived credentials.
+This allows server opertors to limit the exposure of keys in cases that they do not realize a compromise has occurred.
+The risk inherent in cross-organizational transactions makes it operationally infeasible to rely on an external CA for such short-lived credentials.
+In contast to OCSP stapling, in which an operator could choose to talk to the CA frequently to obtain stapled responses, the risk is lower, because failure to fetch an OCSP stapled response results only in degraded performance, however failure to fetch a potentially large number of short lived certificates would result in the service not being available which creates greater operational risk.

 To remove these dependencies, this document proposes a limited delegation mechanism that allows a TLS server operator to issue its own credentials